parsiya/parsiya.net/content/page/CheatSheet.markdown

 5. Type `bash` in a command prompt to start it.

 ### Setup Github-Gitlab SSH Keys in 'Bash on Windows'
-Main instructions here:
+Main instructions:

 * https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

 1. Generate a key inside bash and save it at the default location inside `home`.
    * `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
 2. Make sure you have `ssh-agent` installed in WSL.
 It should be installed out of the box.
 3. Add the following lines to `~/.bashrc` to start `ssh-agent` and add your key every time you run `bash`.

     ``` bash
     env=~/.ssh/agent.env